 Don’t get this wrong.
 Nollywood filmmakers do make detective movies, but the other aspects of the action genre is beyond them.
 Even the detective movies aren’t as action packed as Hollywood movies.
 Making a detective movie that can rival Sherlock Holmes or gangster movie like the John Wick franchise is a little too much for our filmmakers to handle.
 They can do it.
 Only it takes a lot of time and resources which most of the filmmakers don’t have.

 5. Superheroes saving the world

 Err… that’s not going to happen anytime soon.
-Just imagine a Nollywood movie where a character puts on a suit like Iron Man or Captain America, in this case Captain Nigeria and goes off saving the world.
+Just imagine a Nollywood movie where a character puts on a suit like Iron Man or Captain America, or in this case Captain Nigeria and goes off saving the world.
 It’s not going to work.
-Not with a sparse resources that filmmakers have.
+Not with few resources that filmmakers have.
 If as a screenwriter you’re inspired to write a superhero screenplay, biko use your own money or find a partner who shares your idea and do it.
 Don’t wait for Nollywood filmmakers to do it for you.
 They can’t.
 Not at this level.

 6. Futuristic sci-fi

 If you’re aware of Niyi Akinmolayan’s Kajola, you will understand why sci-fi movies in Nollywood can only be a topic of discussion.
 Futuristic sci-fi deals with life and technological advancement in the future.
 It is a very expensive project.
 Niyi Akinmolayan spent a hundred million naira, the biggest Nollywood budget movie project in 2016 in making Kajola.
 But the box office was disappointing.
 Nollywood filmmakers are generally careful about funds.
-And Kajola’s failure at the box office will not endear sci-fi movies in their hearts.
+And Kajola’s failure at the box office will not endear sci-fi movies to fragile their hearts.